PedroMilanezAlmeida/TumorShallowSeq/README.md

                       digits = 2) %>%
              as.numeric())

-    ##           coef   exp(coef) se(coef) z      Pr(>|z|)
-    ## pred.resp "0.89" "2.43"    "0.25"   "3.54" "4.0e-04"
+And with this code, you can see that there was a 100-fold difference in read sequencing depth between both datasets:

     #median library size of original dataset
     count %>% t(.) %>% rowSums() %>% median(.) %>% formatC(., format = "e", digits = 1) %>% paste0("median library size of original dataset: ", ., " counts")

-    ## [1] "median library size of original dataset: 4.1e+07 counts"

     #median library size of subsampled dataset
     sub.count %>% t(.) %>% rowSums() %>% median(.) %>% formatC(., format = "e", digits = 1) %>% paste0("median library size of subsampled dataset: ", ., " counts")

-    ## [1] "median library size of subsampled dataset: 4.1e+05 counts"

-In case, this analysis can be run on any cancer type available in TCGA (see second code chunk in the beginning; make sure to pick the correct disease outcome \[OS vs PFI\]).
+If desired, this analysis can be run on any cancer type available in TCGA (see second code chunk in the beginning; make sure to pick the correct disease outcome \[OS vs PFI\]).
 In addition, any repetition from 1 to 100 can be run to see whether the results are biased due to unequal sample distributions.
+To change the fold reduction to be simulated, change “proportion” in the function “generateSubsampledMatrix”.